3. Control Components

 3.15.4.
 “Negate” component editor (Square Root)

-Outputs the square root of the input value after it has been squared.
+Outputs the square root of the input value.

 3.15.5.
 “Negate” component editor (Absolute)